 Why Should We Backup System State for Windows 2008?

-Next, I’ll show you three solutions that can help you create system state backup for Windows Server 2008 R2.
+Don't worry about it too much, I’ll show you three solutions below to create system state backup for Windows Server 2008 R2.
 You can first read and then choose the suitable one to follow.
 Or if you prefer the easiest way to make it, then Method 3 is the way to go.
 The tool can help you schedule multiple daily/weekly/monthly backup tasks with no effort.

 Method 1.
-System State Backup with Windows Server 2008 Built-in Tool
+Create System State Backup and Restore with Windows Server 2008 Built-in Tool

 Although Windows Server 2008 added a snapshot tool to improve NTbackup, it takes a long time to backup and restore.
 Besides, it has many other shortages: